ben45123/LoanNeuralNetworks/README.md

 Results:
 The model achieved a f1 score of .90.
 Unforunately, it was no amazing at predicting who would not recieive a loan, but was perfectin predicting who would recieve a loan.

-Additionally, the loss went from loss 0.7336 to 0.4123 to and the validation loss went from 0.7424 to 0.3773.
+Additionally, the loss went from loss 0.7336 to 0.4123 to and the validation loss went from 0.7424 to 0.3773 in 197 epochs before earlystopping was activated to minimize overtraining.